longcheng11/longcheng11.github.io/_pages/activity.md

 - The 6th Int.
 Conference on Knowledge Engineering and Semantic Web (KESW), 2015.

 #### **Reviewer for Journals and Conferences**
+- IEEE Transactions on Smart Grid, 2024.<br>
+- IEEE Transactions on Automation Science and Engineering, 2024.<br>
 - Information Sciences, 2024.<br>
 - IEEE Transactions on Big Data, 2023.<br>
 - IEEE Transactions on Parallel and Distributed Systems, 2023.<br>